In a technical B2B environment more than anywhere else, your prospects are pretty much guaranteed to be professionally trained skeptics.

 Business development is the creation of long-term value for an organization from customers, markets, and relationships. — Scott Pollack

-You can find many definitions of business development, but for the sake of argument, let’s think of it as simply all of the activities that facilitate growth of the business.
+I like to think of it as simply all of the activities that facilitate growth of the business.
 This naturally includes sales development activities, but it can also include strategic partnerships, customer support, and much more.

 It may also be helpful to think of business development as everything that is not related to day-to-day operations of the business, such as manufacturing, finance, human resources, etc.